Become a Web 3.0 developer in 1 month

 What you'll learn

 Learning how to build Dapps on Ethereum is overwhelming and frustrating.
 The architecture, tooling, and even the programming language is different from traditional Web 2.0 development.
 It requires unlearning all the traditional web development concepts and relearning blockchain development concepts from ground up, which can be daunting when you are doing it alone.

 Moreover, learning how to build a Web 3.0 application that is secure from malicious hackers adds a whole new element of complexity that developers have to reason about.

-In this course, you get hands-on experience on how to architect, develop, and scale a Web 3.0 app on Ethereum.
+In this hybrid course, which is a mix of self-paced and live lessons, you get hands-on experience on how to architect, develop, and scale a Web 3.0 app on Ethereum.
 You will have the opportunity to collaborate with like-minded peers to learn and build together.
 You will also meet with world-class founders who built some of the most successful apps on Ethereum to understand best practices and common pitfalls.

 You walk away with a production-ready application that you can showcase in your Github portfolio or turn a startup.
 Best of all, you will have a cohort of potential co-founders and lifelong friendships.

 After this course, you will have the skills and network to launch your career as blockchain developer or founder.

 Have more questions about the course?
 Go through our List of FAQs